The Curse of Casual

 But, like many things, casual exists on a spectrum.
 And like all spectrums, the far reaches can fade into dark territory.
 Popular culture’s done a great job of illustrating the billionaire-genius potential of the nerd kingdom, but it’s also been quick to peg us all as hoodie-clad coffee shop lurkers, dicking around in Photoshop with no requisite credentials other than a piece of fancy Cupertino hardware.
 Where’s the threshold?
 Where does the face of the creative class slip from refined artistry and thoughtful problem-solving to lazy, flippant hobbyists?
 Because whether or not you realize it, you do have a face.
 Not the one you see in the mirror, but one that’s been predefined for you — a visage molded from public perception and the collective reputations of your colleagues, that you unwittingly wear to every client meeting, to every interview.
 It’s the face people see before they even meet you, when they go to make that first phone call (or craft that thoughtfully-worded midnight text message).
 Perception, after all, is reality: regardless of how professionally you may take your craft, if you’re already classified as non-essential personnel, how significant can your work ever really be?

 And therein lies the darkest shade of the casual spectrum: the perception that, behind the cool posters and fancy fonts, we’re all sort of a joke.
-Serious enough enough to consider but trivial enough to forget.
+Serious enough to consider but trivial enough to forget.
 Underpaid, negligible, and pretty much exactly where we belong.
 No one wants to be there, and no one should have to be.
-But it’s on our own shoulders to keep each other out of the dark and flexibly in the middle — a toe in each end, professional work punctuated by cool approachability.
+But it’s on our own shoulders to keep each other out of the dark and flexibly in the middle — a toe in each end of the pool, if you will: a professional work ethic punctuated by cool approachability.
 After all, the face we wear together is the one we create together.

 Let’s embrace casual — but keep it from becoming our curse.